RuneRoven/benthosADS/README.md

 - **runtimePort**: Runtime port of PLC system, 800 to 899.
 TwinCAT 2 uses 800-850 and TwinCAT 3 is recommended to use 851-899.
 TwinCAT 2 usually has 801 as default and TwinCAT 3 uses 851
 - **hostAMS**: Host AMS net ID.
 Usually the IP address + `.1.1`.
 Must match a route on the PLC.
 Use `auto` (default) to automatically derive it — when `routeHostAddress` is set, derives from that address; otherwise derives from the outbound connection's local IP
 - **hostPort**: AMS source port used in protocol headers.
 This is a logical port, not a network port.
 Any arbitrary value works (default 10500)
-- **readType**: Read type for the symbols. `interval` means benthos reads all symbols at a specified interval and `notification` is a function in the PLC where benthos sends a notification request to the PLC and the PLC adds the symbol to its internal notification system and sends data whenever there is a change
+- **readType**: Read type for the symbols. `interval` means benthos reads all symbols at a specified interval and `notification` uses the PLC's built-in notification system — the plugin registers symbols once, and the PLC pushes updates over the existing TCP connection.
+What triggers an update depends on `transmissionMode`: with the default `serverOnChange`, the PLC only sends data when a value changes; with `serverCycle`, it sends at every `cycleTime` interval regardless of changes.
+See [Transmission Modes](#transmission-modes)
 - **maxDelay**: Default max delay for sending notifications in ms. Sets a maximum time for how long after the change the PLC must send the notification
 - **cycleTime**: Default cycle time for notification handler in ms. Tells the notification handler how often to scan for changes.
 For symbols like triggers that are only true or false for 1 PLC cycle it can be necessary to use a low value
 - **intervalTime**: Interval time for reading in ms. For reading batches of symbols this sets the time between readings